 I am currently working on a number of field projects in sub-Saharan Africa.
-Many of these are impact evaluations — a type of evaluation whereby in which researchers work very closely with development agencies, practitioners and the private sector in order to determine what can work best and which approach is the most cost effective.
-These research projects try to answer the question, “Did the project achieve its aims?” but also, “Are these changes due to the project or to something else?”
-Many of these projects involve work with mobile phones and its impacts upon a variety of development outcomes, such as literacy, access to market information and agricultural and savings practices.
+Many of these are impact evaluations — a type of evaluation whereby in which researchers work closely with development agencies, practitioners and the private sector in order to better understand the most effective strategies for reducing poverty.
+Much of this research is related to the impact of mobile phone technology on development outcomes, such as literacy, agricultural practices and financial inclusion.

-Here are some of the main projects I am involved in at the moment, all with and through field-based NGOs:
+Here are some of the main projects I am involved in at the moment, all in collaboration with NGOs and the private sector: